dbspcl/JPL-POC-kafka/README.md

 # POC-kafka

-## Simple POC that sends a JSON file to a topic called 'testpy' and then consumes it back
+## Simple POC that sends a JSON file to a topic called 'test' or 'test-small' and then consumes it back
 ## Uses Python confluent libraries for Producer, Consumer

 Build the datagen container